keboola/developers-docs/extend/generic-extractor/tutorial/json.md

 {:toc}

 [JSON (JavaScript Object Notation)](http://www.json.org/) is an easy-to-work-with format for describing structured data.
 Before you start working with JSON, familiarize yourself with basic programming jargon.
+It is also recommended to have a text editor with JSON support (you can also use an [online editor](http://www.jsoneditoronline.org/)).

 ## Object Representation
 To describe structured data, JSON uses **objects** and **arrays**.